devcreatives/md2urdu/README.md

 ## How you can contribute

-This extension is open source anyone can contribute. we are always ready for new ideas and new functionalities so pull request are always welcome **Happy Contributing**.
+This extension is open source anyone can contribute. we are always ready for new ideas and new functionalities so pull request are always welcome or see [CONTRIBUTING.md](https://github.com/viveksharmaui/.md2urdu-vscode-extension/blob/master/CONTRIBUTING.md) file for more information.

-**Thanks**
+**Happy Contributing**